What Is Headless Mode on a Drone? Exploring the Benefits and Uses

 The flight controller is the heart of the drone, responsible for processing and interpreting the pilot’s commands.
 It receives input from various sensors, including accelerometers, gyroscopes, and GPS, to maintain stability and control the drone’s flight.
 The flight controller also communicates with other onboard components, such as the camera or gimbal, to enable advanced features like autonomous flight and object tracking.

-See also How can I create a portfolio of my drone photography work?
+See also How can I use negative space to create impact in my aerial compositions?

 Last but not least, the battery provides the necessary power to keep the drone flying.
 Lithium-polymer (LiPo) batteries are commonly used in drones due to their high energy density and lightweight design.
 The battery’s capacity and voltage determine the flight time and performance of the drone, with larger capacity batteries offering longer flight times but also adding weight to the overall system.